Neptunians/tsj-2022-writeups/README.md

 flag{fake}
 ```

-And, in the actual event:
+And in the actual event:

 ```
 TSJ{HR5_1S_C001_XD_L3ts_gooooo}